MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Mahin.md

 When a single API serves two masters, the original design intent of the product often gets diluted.
 A feature designed to be a quick, one-tap action on mobile might be forced to follow a complex, multi-step validation logic built for the web’s administrative portal.
 This mismatch results in "uncanny valley" user experiences, where the app feels like a website crammed into a phone, and the website feels like an oversized mobile interface, losing the native soul of both platforms.

 ## The Real-Time Synchronization Gap
 Managing state consistency across devices becomes a logistical nightmare without a dedicated abstraction layer.
 If a user changes their password on the web portal, the mobile app needs to be notified immediately to re-authenticate, yet the backend is often too generic to handle these platform-specific triggers efficiently.
-Without specialized "push" logic for each environment, the user is left in a state of digital limbo, seeing outdated information on ouuyne device r
+Without specialized "push" logic for each environment, the user is left in a state of digital limbo, seeing outdated information on ouuyne devi